-The local study area (LSA) for marine water quality is set to encompass Roberts Bay and is bounded by the shoreline around the bay and where it exchanges water with Melville Sound (Figure 8.2-2).
+The LSA is defined as the PDA and the area surrounding the PDA within which there is a reasonable potential for immediate effects on a VEC due to an interaction with a Project component(s) or physical activity.
+The LSA for marine water quality is set to encompass Roberts Bay and is bounded by the shoreline around the bay and where it exchanges water with Melville Sound (Figure 8.2-2).
 The marine LSA has a surface area of 14.3 km2 and contains the PDA of the marine cargo dock and its near-shore marine waters, seabed, and shorelines.
 The marine LSA is designed to reflect the scale at which direct, immediate, and localized disturbances to the marine environment have the potential to occur.